 The proposed Project consists of an underground stormwater treatment and capture system.
 The proposed Project would pretreat and discharge runoff to the sanitary sewer or treat and release runoff to the storm drain, thereby improving water quality.
 The proposed Project would also comply with the requirements of the Industrial Waste Discharge Permit for stormwater discharge to a Los Angeles Sanitation Districts facility.
 Construction may cause short-term effects on the environment, which are discussed throughout this document.
 No additional, new stormwater drainage facilities or expansion of existing facilities would be required for the Project.
 Although construction may require some minor water usage (e.g., dust control), construction would be temporary and completed in approximately 27 months.
 As such, water demand during construction is not expected to be substantial enough to require new or expanded water supply resources.
 Construction and operation of the proposed Project would not permanently increase water demands.
-The proposed Project would result in no impacts regarding the need for new or expanded water supply resources and less-than-significant impacts related to new or expanded water supply resources or entitlements.
+The proposed Project would result in no impacts regarding the need for new or expanded water supply resources or entitlements.